nvim-neorocks/lz.n/README.md

 > [!NOTE]
 >
-> This does not work with plugins that rely on `after/plugin`, such as many
+> - This does not work with plugins that rely on `after/plugin`, such as many
 >   nvim-cmp sources, because Neovim's `:h packadd` does not source
 >   `after/plugin` scripts after startup has completed.
 >   We recommend bundling such plugins with their extensions, or sourcing
 >   the `after` scripts manually.
+>
+> - Why not provide a `dependencies` field for plugins that don't adhere
+>   to best practices?
+>   Because it's unnecessary.
+By using the `before` and `after` hooks,
+>   you gain full control over when to load another plugin, without cluttering
+>   the API.

 ### Examples